engeechung/INF2009_T2/README.md

 ![At Home ELISS Push-up Machine User Flow Diagram](INF2009_AHEPM_Userflow.png)

+## ⚙️ Pi Setup
+###
+1. Pi 3 B+ to be imaged with `raspios_oldstable_armhf-2023-05-03`
+2. Set up virtual environment on both Pis
+3. Pi 3 B+ `pip install grovepi`
+4. Pi 3 B+ `curl -kL dexterindustries.com/update_grovepi | bash`
+5. Pi 5 `pip install opencv-python`
+6. Pi 5`pip install mediapipe`
+7. Webcam to be connected to the Pi 5
+8. GrovePi+ to be connected to the Pi 3, with all sensors in their respective digital ports (refer to code file)
+9. Cytron Ultrasonic Ranger to be specifically SR04P to allow compatibility with Pi's 3.3V input.

 ## ❓ Problem Statement
 In many military camps, the ELISS (Electronic IPPT Scoring System) machine is used to measure the quality and count of a person’s push-ups.
 However, users frequently feedback about the inaccuracy of the machine’s assessments, which may be attributable to the subtle variations in push-up form.
 These inaccuracies can often lead to frustration and unreliable performance metrics.
 Given the importance of proper push-up form, there is a need for an at-home solution for NSFs and NSmen to train and get acquainted with how the machine works, providing them with accurate and real-time feedback